 Another form of treatment is called cognitive-behavioral therapy, which is geared towards changing your behavior and thinking process.
 Your therapist will assist you in developing appropriate coping skills to help you when you are feeling fearful.
 By utilizing these coping skills, rather than engage in the avoiding behavior of the object of your fear, you will learn that you can have control over your surroundings.
 This form of treatment has been found to be very effective.

 Your provider may also suggest that you begin a medication regimen.
 Certain medications can help to alleviate the panic and anxiety that you feel when your phobia triggers you.
 These medications treat the symptoms of your anxiety but do not help to address the underlying issue, such as why you are fearful of such objects.
-Through counseling with your therapist, you will dig deeper into why you are suffering from these phobias while utilizing the treatment options to improve your quality of life.
+Through counseling with your therapist, you will dig deeper into why you are experiencing these phobias while utilizing the treatment options to improve your quality of life.

 No one wants to live their lives in fear.
 If you have a debilitating phobia that affects your daily living, consider seeking the advice of a medical professional.
 Untreated anxiety and stress can lead to heart disease and high blood pressure.
 By taking control and conquering your fears, you will improve your overall health, both physical and mental.